sleevezipper/hass-workstation-service/README.md

 This sensor returns the amount of seconds the workstation has been idle for.
 It starts counting the moment you stop typing or moving your mouse.

-### UpTime
+### LastBoot

-This sensor returns theup time from Windows in seconds.
+This sensor returns the date/time that Windows was last booted.

 ### SessionState